danp0kes/triple-ten-projects/projects/good-seed-cv/README.md

 The supermarket chain Good Seed would like to explore whether Data Science can help them adhere to alcohol laws by making sure they do not sell alcohol to people underage.

-# Good Seed - Computer Vision

-Shops are equipped with cameras in the checkout area which are triggered when a person is buying alcohol.

 ## Goal

 Develop a model that identifies the age of a person based on an image.
-Return a model that predicts age with a mean absolute average below 8.
+Return a model that predicts age with the lowest mean absolute average.

 ## Key Findings